-- Where questions are asked, this should be done without pressurising, and only using open questions. - Leading questions should be avoided as much as possible - Questioning should not be extensive or repetitive - Staff will not put words in the child's mouth but will subsequently note the main points carefully. - A full digital record will be kept by the staff, including the time the conversation with the child took place, outlining what was said, commenting on the child's body language etc. - It is not appropriate for staff to make children write statements about abuse that may have happened to them. - Staff will reassure the child and let them know that they were right to inform them and inform the child that this information will now have to be passed on. - The Designated Safeguarding Lead will be immediately informed unless the disclosure has been made to them. - Information should be shared with children's social care without delay, either to the child's own social worker or to First Response.
-Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse, or danger.
+- 33.4.9 A full written record will be kept by the staff duly signed and dated, including the time the conversation with the child took place, outline what was said, comment on the child's body language etc. - 33.4.10 It is not appropriate for staff to make children write statements about abuse that may have happened to them or get them to sign the staff record. - 33.4.11 Staff will reassure the child and let them know that they were right to inform them and inform the child that this information will now have to be passed on. - 33.4.12 The Designated Safeguarding Lead will be immediately informed unless the disclosure has been made to them. - 33.4.13 Information should be shared with children's social care without delay, either to the child's own social worker or to First Response.
+Children's Social Care will liaise with the police where required, which will ensure an appropriate police officer response rather than a uniformed response. - 33.4.14 The Police would only therefore be contacted directly in an emergency or if a child is in immediate risk of harm, abuse, or danger.

-Staff should never attempt to carry out an investigation of suspected child abuse by interviewing the child or any others involved especially if a criminal act is thought to have occurred.
+Staff should never attempt to carry out an investigation of suspected child abuse by interviewing the child or any others involved, especially if a criminal act is thought to have occurred.
 The only people who should investigate child abuse and harm are Social Care, Police, or the NSPCC.

-Confidentiality
+34. Confidentiality

-We recognise that all matters relating to child protection are confidential; however, a member of staff must never guarantee confidentiality to children; children will not be given promises that any information about an allegation will not be shared.

-Where there is a child protection concern it will be passed immediately to the Designated Safeguarding Lead and / or to children's social care.

-When a child is in immediate danger children's social care / the police will be contacted.

-The Headteacher or Senior Designated Safeguarding Lead will disclose personal information about a pupil to other members of staff, including the level of involvement of other agencies, only on a 'need to know' basis.

-All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.
+- 34.1 We recognise that all matters relating to child protection are confidential; however, a member of staff must never guarantee confidentiality to children; children will not be given promises that any information about an allegation will not be shared. - 34.2 Where there is a child protection concern it will be passed immediately to the Designated Safeguarding Lead and/or to children's social care.
+When a child is in immediate danger children's social care/the police will be contacted. - 34.3 The Headteacher or Senior Designated Safeguarding Lead will disclose personal information about a pupil to other members of staff, including the level of involvement of other agencies, only on a 'need to know' basis. - 34.4 All staff are aware that they have a professional responsibility to share information with other agencies in order to safeguard children.
 They are aware that the Data Protection Act 1998 should not be a barrier to sharing of information where failure to do so would result in a child being placed at risk of harm.

-We acknowledge further guidance can be found by visiting Leicestershire and Rutland Safeguarding Children Partnership website: https://lrsb.org.uk/
+Staff should refer to the DfE Data Protection guidance for schools (DfE, 2024b). - 34.5 We acknowledge further guidance can be found by visiting Leicestershire and Rutland Safeguarding Children Partnership website: https://lrsb.org.uk/

-Information Sharing
+35. Information Sharing

-Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe.
-Serious Case Reviews (SCRs) now known as Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby understand the significance of sharing information in a timely manner can have severe consequences for the safety and welfare and well-being of children (Working Together to Safeguard Children 2018, updated December 2020).
+35.1 Effective sharing of information between practitioners and local organisations and agencies is essential for early identification of need, assessment, and service provision to keep children safe.
+Serious Case Reviews (SCRs) now known as Rapid Reviews (RRs) have highlighted that missed opportunities to record and thereby understand the significance of sharing information in a timely manner can have severe consequences for the safety and welfare and well-being of children (Working Together to Safeguard Children, December 2023).